tidepool-org/lzo-wasm/README.md

 ## Introduction

-`lzo-wasm` is a WebAssembly version of the the LZO implementation of [FFMpeg's libavutil](https://github.com/FFmpeg/FFmpeg/tree/master/libavutil) library.
+`lzo-wasm` is a WebAssembly version of the the LZO implementation in [FFMpeg's libavutil](https://github.com/FFmpeg/FFmpeg/tree/master/libavutil) library.

 `lzo-wasm` works in the browser.
 For Node.js, use [lzo-decompress](https://github.com/tidepool-org/lzo-decompress) instead.